 Is Overpopulation really one of the Environmental problems of our time?
-And is our planet even overpopulated?
-Questions upon questions.
-As I write these lines, there are almost 8 billion people living on our planet.
-In 1950 there were still 2.5 billion people and initial forecasts estimate that 100 years later there will be 10 billion.
-So in 100 years, the world's population has quadrupled - no wonder that today's overpopulation brings with it a rat's tail of consequences and leaves our planet gasping with strain.
+And is our earth overpopulated at all?
+Questions over questions.
+As I write these lines, almost 8 billion people live on our earth.
+In 1950, there were still 2.5 billion people and initial forecasts estimate that 100 years later there will be 10 billion.
+So in 100 years, the world's population has quadrupled - no wonder today's overpopulation brings with it a rat's tail of consequences and leaves our planet gasping with strain.
 Perhaps the exponential growth of the world's population is not a direct environmental problem - but it is a social problem with serious consequences for our environment.

-In this article, I would like to show you the facts, causes, consequences and possible solutions to the issue of overpopulation on Earth and question whether the world's population will continue to grow at this rapid pace.
+In this article I would like to show you facts, causes, consequences and possible solutions to the issue of overpopulation on earth and question whether the world population will continue to increase at this rapid pace.

 What is overpopulation?

-In principle, the term Overpopulation The situation in which the number of people on Earth exceeds the planet's carrying capacity.
-This means that people are consuming more of the earth's natural resources than could be replenished in the same amount of time.
-However, the concept of overpopulation must be distinguished from the concept of World populationwhich simply describes the number of people living on Earth at a given time.
+Basically, the term Overpopulation the condition that the number of people on earth exceeds the carrying capacity of the planet.
+This means that people are consuming more of the earth's natural resources than could be replenished in the same time.
+However, the concept of overpopulation is to be distinguished from the concept of World populationwhich simply describes the number of people living on Earth at a given time.

 Phases of the demographic transition

 The 4-phase model of demographic transition describes the typical population development of a country.
-Every country in the world is in one of the following phases:
+Every country on this earth is in one of the following phases:

-1. Stagnating population growth: A lack of food, hygiene and medical care leads to a high mortality rate and a high birth rate.
+- Stagnating population growth: Lack of food, hygiene and medical care causes high mortality rates and high birth rates at the same time.

-3. Declining population growth: Fewer children are conceived and fewer children die.
-Population growth decreases accordingly.
+- Decreasing population growth: Fewer children are conceived and fewer children die.
+The growth of the population decreases accordingly.

-4. Balance: The birth rate and mortality rate are stabilizing, which means that population growth is also stagnating.
+- Balance: The birth rate and death rate are stabilizing, which means that population growth is also stagnating.

 In Germany, like most other countries in the world, we are already in the final phase.

-In order to substantiate this article factually, I will provide you with some statistics on the subject of overpopulation.
+To support this article factually, I will give you some statistics on overpopulation.

-• 43% all Pregnancies in developing countries are unintended - in 2017 it is estimated that around 206 million pregnancies occurred.₃
+- 43% all Pregnancies in developing countries are unintended - some 206 million pregnancies are estimated to have occurred in 2017.₃

-• Worldwide each woman has an average of around 2.4 children.
+- Worldwide each woman has an average of about 2.4 children.
 In Africa, the birth rate is 4.6 children per woman.₆

 Causes of global population growth

 2.6 people per second?!
-Why is the world's population actually growing at this insane rate?
-The reasons for this are hard to imagine for us in Germany due to the low birth rate - we have healthy food on our plates every day, compulsory schooling, strictly controlled hygiene standards, a highly trained doctor on every corner, as well as secure jobs and state protection in the event of an emergency.
-Unfortunately, not everyone enjoys this privilege - and this is also the root of the global population explosion.
+Why is the world population actually growing at this insane rate?
+The reasons are hard to imagine for us in Germany due to the low birth rate - we have healthy food on our plates every day, compulsory schooling, strictly controlled hygiene standards, a highly trained doctor on every corner, as well as secure jobs and state protection in the event of an emergency.
+Unfortunately, not all people enjoy this privilege - and this is also the root of the global population explosion.

-Lack of information & lack of contraceptive options
+Lack of education & lack of contraceptive options.

-Low levels of education and the associated lack of sex education are the main reasons for high birth rates in developing countries.
-The age structure there is also very young - in Uganda and Niger, for example, around half of all people are under the age of 15.₇ In combination, these reasons lead to an increase in unwanted and very early childbirths.
-Many women there have more children than they would like because they do not have contraception or their partners do not allow them to have children.
-In Africa, for example, one in two women cannot use contraception even though they would like to.₈
+Low levels of education and the associated lack of sex education are the main causes of high birth rates in developing countries.
+The age structure there is also very young - for example, in Uganda or Niger, around half of all people are under 15 years old.₇ In combination, these reasons lead to an increase in unwanted and very early childbirths.
+Many women there have more children than they would like because they lack contraceptives or their partners forbid them to use them.
+In Africa, for example, one in two women cannot use contraception, even though she would like to.₈

 Poverty, poor job opportunities & children as retirement security

-Children in developing countries are often born into a vicious circle of malnutrition and poverty.
-A weakened body is susceptible to illness and less productive.
-Children are less able to concentrate at school - all of which reduces their later career prospects.
-Nevertheless, there are opportunities, which is why many women want to have many children.
+Children in developing countries are often born into a vicious cycle of malnutrition and poverty.
+A weakened body is susceptible to disease and less able to perform.
+Children are less able to concentrate at school - all of which reduces their later career opportunities.
+Nevertheless, the opportunities exist, which is why many women want to have many children.

 Better livelihoods

-When medical care, hygiene and also the food supply in a developing country improve, the logical consequence is a higher and longer life expectancy due to a falling mortality rate.
-At the same time, however, birth rates remain high - leading to a population explosion in the second phase of the demographic transition.
-However, this will not always remain the case.
-In the third phase, the birth rate will also fall, leading to a population decline and later to a population equilibrium in the respective country.
+When medical care, hygiene and also the food supply improve in a developing country, the logical consequence is a higher and longer life expectancy due to a declining mortality rate.
+At the same time, however, birth rates still remain high - and the population explosion occurs in the second phase of the demographic transition.
+However, this will not always be the case.
+With the third phase, the birth rate will then also fall, so that there will even be a population decline and later an equilibrium of the population in the respective country.

 Consequences of overpopulation

-We now know why the world's population is growing too fast - but what consequences does this have for nature and our coexistence on Earth?
-I would like to give you a few examples that also underline the fact that our environment and our global society are facing a massive challenge.
+Now we know why the world population is growing too fast - but what are the consequences for nature and our coexistence on earth?
+Here I would like to give you some examples, which at the same time underpin that our environment, as well as our global society is facing a massive challenge.

 Ecological consequences of population growth

-Every second, 2-3 people are born into the world who need food and drinking water, consume energy, want to drive a car and own a smartphone.
-But where will all the raw materials needed to meet this demand come from?
-From nature, of course - and that is precisely why global population growth is not without ecological consequences.
+Every second, 2-3 people come into the world who need food and drinking water, consume energy and want to drive a car and own a smartphone.
+But where are all the raw materials that are necessary to meet this demand going to come from?
+From nature, of course - and that is exactly why global population growth is not free of ecological consequences.

-• Deforestation of the forests: Every day, parts of tropical rainforests the size of soccer pitches are cut down - for example to produce palm oil for our consumer goods and to make room for farmland and cattle forests.
-More at Deforestation of the forests.
+- Deforestation: Every day, parts of tropical rainforests the size of soccer fields are cleared - for example, to produce palm oil for our consumer goods and to make way for farmland and cattle forests.
+More at Deforestation.

-• Air pollution: People travel from A to B - whether just for work or halfway around the world on vacation.
-With every additional person, more cars, scooters and other high-emission vehicles are produced and driven.
+- Air pollution: People travel from A to B - whether just to work or halfway around the world on vacation.
+With each additional person, more cars, scooters and other high-emission vehicles are produced and driven.
 More at air pollution.

-• Global warming: Man-made global warming is causing ice to melt, sea levels to rise and corals to die.
+- Global Warming: Man-made global warming is melting ice, raising sea levels and killing corals.
 Floods, Extreme weather and plagues are also on the rise.
-Droughts are also causing animals to run out of water.
-More at climate change.
+Droughts are also causing animals to run out of water sources.
+More under climate change.

 And these are just a few prominent examples.
 So our environment suffers particularly from the fact that with every second that passes, two more people come into the world.